Sybase to PostgreSQL Replication

 - Customized Time: Select the point in time from which incremental replication starts.
 You can select a time zone based on the region of your business.
 If the configured time point is earlier than the current replication task start time and DDL operations occurred during that period, the replication task will fail.

+Reverse Type The replication type from the target data source to the source data source.
+This parameter is displayed only when Replication Mode is Bi-directional.
+Only Incremental is supported, and it is selected by default and cannot be disabled.
 Target Table Exists Data (Required when Full is selected) - Pre-Check Error and Stop Task: Stop the task when data is detected in the target table during the precheck stage.

 - Ignore existing target data and append to it.: When data is detected in the target table during the precheck stage, ignore that data and append other data.